Jacques de Bernonville: Post-war escape to Canada

 After the liberation of France by the Allied Forces and the French Resistance, de Bernonville was charged first, by the Dijon special tribunal, with endangering the safety of the State in 1946 and, second, in 1947, of treason by the Toulouse "cour de justice".
 Found guilty and condemned to death, he fled the country.
 It is noteworthy that those tribunals were exceptional jurisdictions set up during the "Epuration" to "purge" all organs of state and civil society of those suspected of, or guilty of collaboration with the German occupiers.

 Escaping French authorities in 1946, Count de Bernonville sailed to New York City.
 According to Kevin Henley, professor of history at Collège de Maisonneuve in Montreal, the politically powerful Roman Catholic priest Lionel Groulx helped Count de Bernonville get into Quebec and established a new identity as Jacques Benoit.
 He was welcomed by a significant number of the Quebec nationalist elite, but in 1948, Canadian immigration authorities discovered his identity and instituted deportation proceedings.
 In an attempt to keep Count de Bernonville in Canada, 143 Quebec notables signed a 1950 petition defending him and stating that he should be allowed to stay.
 Signers included the secretary general of the Université de Montréal; Camillien Houde, mayor of the city of Montreal; plus Camille Laurin and Denis Lazure, two future cabinet ministers in the Parti Québécois government.

 Faced with a deportation order, Count de Bernonville fled again, going to Rio de Janeiro, Brazil.
 In 1954 the French government was advised of his location but, since Brazil had no extradition treaty with France, he escaped punishment.
 The Supreme Court of Brazil refused to extradite him in October 1957.
 Count de Bernonville remained in Brazil.
-He died in 1972, murdered by the son of his servant.
+He died in 1972, murdered by the son of his servant, who was drunk and high on hashish.